-A European bike trip takes a bit of planning – especially with vital paperwork and documents.
+An overseas bike trip takes a bit of planning – especially with vital paperwork and documents.
 We’ve done the spadework to ensure you have the right cover if you’re planning on touring Europe on a motorcycle.

-What type of licence do I need to know about Covid-19 before planning a motorcycle trip in Europe?
+What do I need to know about Covid-19 before planning a motorcycle trip in Europe?

 You’ll need a full UK motorcycle licence to ride in Europe.
 The Compulsory Basic Training ( ) assessment and certification won’t be enough.